creakosta/cordova-plugin-ogury/README.md

 ***

-**IMPORTANT:** I am not responsible for any problems if you use this plugin as I have built this plugin for my specific use case and not yours.
+**IMPORTANT:** This is not an offical Ogury plugin.
+I have built it so Ogury is more suitable for build systems rather than manually editing files.
+I am not responsible for any problems if you use this plugin.
 I would accept PR's but won't provide Technical Support in any way.
 Thanks for understanding.

 * Ogury version included: `2.1.14`.
 * Target Platform: `Android`.